hopsoft/ellington/README.md

 The subway analogy isn't perfect but does provide enough terminology to express the major architectural components.

+## Goals

+- Provide a nomenclature simple enough to be shared by engineering and business folks.
+- Establish the constraints needed for complex projects to be easy to manage, develop, and maintain.

 ### Lexicon

 - **Context** - The passenger that will be riding our virtual subway.